Real-time Monocular Depth Estimation on Embedded Systems: Experiments

-In this section, we present experimental results to demonstrate our approach.
-We first introduce the details of our implementation.
-Then give an evaluation against existing high-precision or low-latency methods on the KITTI \cite{DBLP:journals/ijrr/GeigerLSU13} benchmark for monocular depth estimation, and then provide ablation studies of our framework based on accuracy and latency metrics.
-Finally, we give some limitations and future directions of our approach.
+In this section, we present experimental results to demonstrate the effectiveness of our approach.
+We first introduce the details of our implementation and then evaluate our method against existing high-precision or low-latency methods on the KITTI~\cite{DBLP:journals/ijrr/GeigerLSU13} benchmark for monocular depth estimation.
+We also provide ablation studies of our framework based on accuracy and latency metrics.
+Finally, we discuss the limitations of our approach and suggest future directions for improvement.